Quick Links:Armstrong Redwoods State Natural Reserve: Overview

 This natural outdoor amphitheater is located in the heart of redwood grove.
 It seats over 400 people and is the home of Stewards' Old Grove Festival each September.

 The reserve includes a visitor center, large outdoor amphitheater, self-guided nature trails, and a variety of picnic facilities.
 There are 9.2 miles of hiking trails in the reserve.
-While you can drive into the park, the best way to experience the dramatic affect of the towering redwoods is to park in the lot at the park entrance and walk in for free.
+While you can drive into the park, the best way to experience the dramatic effect of the towering redwoods is to park in the lot at the park entrance and walk in for free.
 All of the park features are a short easy stroll along level trails that are disability accessible.
-Dogs are not allowed on the trail, only the road.
+Please note that dogs are not allowed on any of the footpaths or hiking trails - they must be kept to paved roads only.

 Picnic Areas: Armstrong Redwoods SNR is a wonderful place to get away from traffic and enjoy the quiet and serenity of the redwood forest.
 During the spring months, dozens of school groups come for tours and to picnic.
 Many locals and visitors flock to Armstrong Redwoods SNR's picnic areas to escape the hot summer afternoons, particularly on weekends.
 The busiest day of the year for picnics is Mother’s Day in May, when picnic areas often reach capacity.

 There are two picnic areas in the redwood grove.
 You can drive into the grove and park adjacent to the picnic areas for a small day use fee.
 The Group Picnic Area is 3/4 of a mile from the park entrance.
 Nearby Fife Creek sings with water during the wet winter months, slows to trickle during late spring and may often be dry during the summer.
 There is a lovely seasonal waterfall within an easy hike.
 Facilities include: 9 large picnic tables, 1 large BBQ pit, 3 standard size picnic grills and nearby restrooms.
 There is no electrical service in the picnic area and amplified music is prohibited.
 The Group Picnic Area is available on a reservation basis.
 Group size is strictly limited to a maximum of 150 people.
-For current fees and more information, to reserve the Group Picnic Area or to plan a special event like a wedding, please contact: Liz Beale at the State Park District office at 707-865-2394 or email email@example.com.
+For current fees and more information, such as how to reserve the Group Picnic Area and/or plan a special event like a wedding, please contact Liz Beale at the State Park District office: (707) 865-2394 or email.
 Nearby (but not including the group area) are 70 picnic tables available on a first-come first-served basis.

 State Parks Volunteer docent guides are available to lead tours of Armstrong Redwoods SNR.
-For school group reservations, please to review procedures use our School Group Online Reservation Form.
-Other groups by appointment, may make a reservation using our Online Reservation Form.
-For more information please call Stewards at 707-869-9177.
+For school group trips, please review all procedures via our School Group Online Reservation Form.
+Other group visits must be made by appointment using our Online Reservation Form.
+For more information please call Stewards at (707) 869-9177.

-Dogs are not allowed on any trails in Armstrong Redwoods SNR or Austin Creek SRA; although dog walking is popular on the paved road (please clean up after your pet).
+Dogs are not allowed on any footpaths or hiking trails in Armstrong Redwoods SNR or Austin Creek SRA.
+However, dog walkers are welcome to use the paved roads throughout the park (please remember to clean up after your pet).
 Bicycles are allowed on service roads only.
-Horses are not allowed on the Pioneer or Discovery Trails, but are permitted on the East Austin Creek and Pool Ridge Trails (please clean up after your horse).
+Horses are not allowed on the Pioneer or Discovery Trails, but are permitted on the East Austin Creek and Pool Ridge Trails (please deposit all manure in the nearest designated garbage box).
 Please respect all private property and no trespassing signs when hiking, stay on designated trails and do not cross low-level fencing.
-Layered clothing and plenty of water are recommended.
+As the weather can change drastically between grove and foothills, it is best to bring layered clothing and plenty of water.

 Recommended Walks and Hikes: Armstrong Redwoods SNR